 - i.
 75-100% recruitment: progress to main trial following a review of screening logs at sites achieving less than 75%, an assessment of any barriers to recruitment at these sites, and the sharing of strategies from sites that are recruiting best - ii.
 50-74% recruitment: progress to main trial following a review of screening logs and an assessment of any barriers to recruitment at all sites, and the sharing of strategies from sites that are recruiting best - iii.
 25-49% recruitment: progress to main trial with a rescue plan developed by the Trial Steering Committee (TSC) and agreed with the NIHR HTA secretariat.
 This plan will likely include additional sites being recruited as well as a screening log and protocol / entry criteria review to instigate steps to ensure sample size is achieved - iv.
 Less than 25% recruitment: the trial will probably not progress.
 This STOP decision will be made by the TSC in association with the NIHR HTA secretariat

 The pilot will also assess protocol compliance.
 This will be defined by evidence of quality and completeness of all datasets.
-If evaluable data required to measure the primary outcome is <95% we will develop additional training for sites on data collection and case report form (CRF) completion.

 Participants enrolled in the pilot will be included in the analysis of the main study.